-The Illinois Funds Investment Pool is not registered with the SEC.
-The pool is sponsored by the Treasurer of the State of Illinois, in accordance with state law.
+The Illinois Public Treasurers' Investment Pool, known as The Illinois Funds, is not registered with the SEC but operates as a 2a7-like pool and thus reports all investments at amortized cost rather than market value.
+The Illinois Treasurer's investment policies are governed by State statue.
+In addition, the Treasurer's Office has adopted its own investment practices that supplement the statutory requirements.
 The fair value of the position in the Pool is the same as the value of the Pool shares.